xsy1999/PyArc/README.md

  ```
  $python Figure_main.py -A True -VB [34, 35, 36] -CB [37, 38, 39] -E 2.39
  ```
+users can obtain final results files in under the work path they defined

 ## Contributing
 To contribute, see the above section on installing [for development](#for-development).
-Contributions are welcome and any potential change or improvement should be submitted as a pull request on [Github](https://github.com/mturiansky/nonrad/pulls).
+Contributions are welcome and any potential change or improvement should be submitted as a pull request on [Github](https://github.com/xsy1999/PyArc/).
 Potential contribution areas are:
  - [ ] implement a command line interface
  - [ ] add more robust tests for various functions